essamsleiman/essamsleiman.github.io/_pages/about.md

 Hi! 👋 I'm a 4th year computer science student at UC Davis with a broad interest in computer vision & machine learning and how they can be applied to solve important societal problems.

-I have been conducting undergraduate ML research at UC Davis and Stanford University focused on self-supervised representation Learning, adversarial robustness, and applications of ML in healthcare.
+I am an undergraduate research assistant at UC Davis focused on self-supervised representation Learning and adversarial robustness.
+Previously I worked on applications of ML in healthcare at Stanford.
 I also spent some time at [Twitch/Amazon](https://www.twitch.tv/) as an Applied Scientist where I worked on unsupervised and continual visual representation learning on streaming video data.

 # Experience